danmayer/coverband/README.md

 ## Rails

 The Railtie integration means you shouldn't need to do anything anything else other than ensure coverband is required after rails within your Gemfile.
+The only exception to this is gem tracking of `Bundle.require` which depends on requiring coverband within the application.rb.
+See [Collecting Gem / Library Usage](https://github.com/danmayer/coverband#collecting-gem--library-usage).
 ## Sinatra

 For the best coverage you want this loaded as early as possible.
 I have been putting it directly in my `config.ru` but you could use an initializer, though you may end up missing some boot up coverage.
 To start collection require Coverband as early as possible.